luka-loehr/AdminHub/README.md

 All Guest modifications are isolated to their session and automatically cleaned on logout.

+For detailed security architecture and rationale, see [SECURITY.md](SECURITY.md).

 ## Troubleshooting

 - **Installation fails**: Check prerequisites and disk space